 The PowerPoint Presentations of experts and the summary of their presentations are made available here.

 Mary gave a 10-minute presentation.
 She began her presentation by providing a definition of access and success in higher education.
 To illustrate, she provided a visual depicting inclusion policies, which explained how inclusion in higher education can be successful when certain elements are addressed.

 Mary presents that multiple pathways to entry, an inclusive learning environment, and the sense of belonging and social safety are essential to inclusion and success in higher education.
 Mary proposed discussion points on the potential risks and challenges that could jeopardize inclusion efforts in the next 10 years.
 One example of a risk is the tendency to focus too much on access and less on inclusion.
 Additionally, Mary expounded on the risk of the “color-blind instead of a Color-brave approach”.

 Mary concluded by identifying opportunities and leverage points that could take inclusion to the next level in the upcoming decade, such as:

 - Outreach and collaboration with informal and non-formal education providers

-- More focus on benefits of diversity and inclusion to the quality, productivity and innovation in science
+- More focus on the benefits of diversity and inclusion, and greater focus on quality, productivity and innovation in science

 - Public– Private collaboration